The Notice of Intended Marriage (NOIM)

 - the reason for seeking a shortening of time must fall within one of the five categories described above before the application can be considered

 - the prescribed authority has no discretion to grant a shortening of time outside the circumstances covered by these categories

 - and the granting of a shortening of time is not automatic

-Application for this shortening of time must be made to a “Prescribed authority”.
-You can search for a prescribed authority close to you on the Attorney-General’s website
+- it is up to you to make an application for this shortening of time to a “Prescribed authority”.
+(You can search for a prescribed authority close to you on the Attorney-General’s website)

 - you may need documentation as proof to accompany your application ie: receipts, flight details, medical documents, military documents, etc…

 - once your application has been approved the Prescribed Authority will stamp and sign the NOIM form.